JavFuertes/RAIL/README.md

 **Table 4**: Effectiveness of the reconstruction algorithm for both samples.

-It is important to note that the effectiveness of the solution is to a great extent determined by the stifness guesses `kb_guess` and `kr_guess` and also by the determined `tolerance` and `step_size` but in the case of Sample 1 and Sample 2 not much tweaking was done to the hyperparameters and the solution was still stable and relatively fast.
+It is important to note that the effectiveness of the solution is to a great extent determined by the stiffness guesses `kb_guess` and `kr_guess` and also by the determined `tolerance` and `step_size` but in the case of Sample 1 and Sample 2 not much tweaking was done to the hyperparameters and the solution was still stable and relatively fast.

 ## 3. Results - What is the structural health assesment of the examined railway locations

-We remember that the aim of this project was to construct a method capable of determining structural health of railway segments through tring to inversely determine the stiffness of its components.
+We remember that the aim of this project was to construct a method capable of determining structural health of railway segments through trying to inversely determine the stiffness of its components.
 We then made use of a series of measurements of healthy railway locations to determine that the stiffnesses of both components can be characterised by the following distributions and the following parameters.

 |              | **Rail Stiffness**     |                   | **Ballast Stiffness** |                   |
 |--------------|------------------------|-------------------|--------------------|-------------------|